Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

 leftmost window.
 Click Add, select Protocol Type 'ipv4' and  Firewall Table to 'Filter'.
 Select the file /etc/sysconfig/iptables-https.
 Click OK, and Apply.
 Done!

 At this point you should try with telnet again.
-If you don't get a "Connection refused" I really don know what to do.
+If you don't get a "Connection refused" I really don't know what to do.